ChevanR/Project5-6/Deliverables P56/Testplan.md

 2. Connect the Oculus Quest 3 headset using ALVR.
 3. Start the remote-rendering session.
 4. Move the VR headset and confirm the camera movements in Unity.
-5. Disconnect the VR headset and check that the game continues rendering on the laptop.
+5. Disconnect the VR headset and ensure the VR application continues rendering on the server at a stable frame rate (e.g., 60 FPS).

 #### Results
 ✅ The VR application rendered correctly, and camera movements were synced with the headset.
 Rendering continued seamlessly when the VR headset disconnected.